joseortegalabra/Offline-Evaluation-ML-Regression/README.md

 # Offline-Evaluation-ML-Regression
 This Repo containts code to Offline Evaluation for ML Models.
 This repo is focused in Regression Models

+### DISCLAIMER
+The dataset used in this example is

 Packages utilizados: